 Franschhoek is situated only thirty minutes from Stellenbosch and an hour from Cape Town’s city centre.
 For a truly memorable Cape Winelands experience, you could hire a car and make Franschhoek your base for a few days.
 You could spend time exploring the valley and visiting some of the stunning wine estates in the area or venture further afield to places such as Paarl and Worcester.

-Another good option would be to arrange a transfer from Cape Town, but that would leave you with limited options once you get to Franschhoek.
+Another good option would be to arrange a trip from Cape Town, but that would leave you with limited options once you get to Franschhoek.
 There are trains running to nearby Paarl but they are not recommended unless you know the area very well and are able to make your way around using the local taxis.

 The best way to experience wine tasting in Franschhoek valley is by using the hop-on-hop-off Franschhoek Tram.
 Consisting of six lines, the tram takes visitors through eight farms in the valley.
 While the journey itself is picturesque, the tram tour allows visitors to hop-off at various stops to experience the vineyards, the wineries, go for a wine tasting, have lunch, and more.
 No wonder the Franschhoek Tram is considered one of the top things to do in South Africa.

 Also considered one of South Africa’s premier Méthode Cap Classique (MCC) regions, Franschhoek valley offers a specialized route dedicated to sampling the best MCC wines or sparkling wines in the world.
 There is also a food and wine route and as well as an artisan route, that you can take which focuses on artisanal products such as chocolates, cheese, bread, olives and olive oil.